speakez-llc/Alloy/README.md

 - `=` - Equality
 - `<>` - Inequality

-### StaticOption
+### ValueOption
 A struct-based option type for zero-allocation operations:
-- `StaticOption.Some value` - Creates a Some value
+- `ValueOption.Some value` - Creates a Some value
-- `StaticOption<'T>.None` - Creates a None value
+- `ValueOption<'T>.None` - Creates a None value
 - `option.IsSome` - Checks if the option has a value
 - `option.IsNone` - Checks if the option is None
 - `option.Value` - Gets the value (throws if None)
-- `StaticOption.map f opt` - Transforms the value if Some
+- `ValueOption.map f opt` - Transforms the value if Some
-- `StaticOption.bind f opt` - Applies a function that returns an option
+- `ValueOption.bind f opt` - Applies a function that returns an option
-- `StaticOption.defaultValue d opt` - Returns the value or default
+- `ValueOption.defaultValue d opt` - Returns the value or default
-- `StaticOption.defaultWith f opt` - Returns the value or applies a function
+- `ValueOption.defaultWith f opt` - Returns the value or applies a function
-- `StaticOption.ofOption opt` - Converts from a standard F# option
+- `ValueOption.ofOption opt` - Converts from a standard F# option
-- `StaticOption.toOption opt` - Converts to a standard F# option
+- `ValueOption.toOption opt` - Converts to a standard F# option

 ### String Operations
 - `String.length s` - Gets the length of a string